 Seniors are eligible to apply for a Global Placement outside of the immediate Washington, DC area.
 A separate application is required for a Global Placement.

-Mr. Sharp taught at Madeira from 1995 to 2000 and returned in 2004.
+Andrew Sharp taught at Madeira from 1995 to 2000 and returned in 2004.
 He earned a bachelor's degree in Political Science and English from Connecticut College and a master's degree in International Politics from The George Washington University.
 Before becoming Director of Co-Curriculum, he served as head of the History Department, was assistant academic dean and taught history.